 Getting a settlement is a big deal, especially if the case is a long one.
+Understanding what a settlement is is also a big deal as well.
+So, what is settlement?
+A settlement is an agreement between two or more parties that resolves a dispute.
+The agreement usually involves the payment of money by one party to the other.
 A financial advisor could be the best person to discuss your settlement with, as they can help you to keep a clear head while they assist you with managing your money.
 The decisions that you make with your settlement could change your life, and without the right help and advice, this could be a big worry on your shoulders.
 A financial advisor can help you create a plan and a strategy for your sudden wealth.
 They will be the person who helps you to say “no” in some situations, too.

 Wait Before Spending